e-mission/e-mission-docs/docs/workshops/fall_2018/logistics.md

 One of the challenges with coming up with a list of concepts to cover is that I don't know what you don't know.
-Therefore, I have come up with a very basic list and linked to short, introductory videos for each.
+Therefore, I have come up with a very basic list and linked to short (~ 5 mins avg), introductory videos for each.
 During the session, I will ask questions to identify areas that are most unclear to the audience, and adapt the session accordingly.
-If you are a non-CS major, please read/view this material _before_ the workshop.
+If you are a non-CS major, please read/view this material _before_ the workshop - the videos are conceptual and have pretty pictures.
 If you don't like the videos that I linked to, you can search on youtube and pick your own.
 Wikipedia is also a good resource.